Can You Sleep With A New Tattoo Uncovered? Things To Know

 When Can I Sleep On My Tattoo?

 There is no definitive answer to this question.
-It depends on several factors such as size, location, the intricacy of tattoo designs, and healing progress.
+It depends on several factors such as size, location, the intricacy of tattoo designs, and the tattoo’s healing progress.
 In the initial healing stage or the first few days, the skin is often very sensitive and prone to redness, swelling, irritation, itching, or rashes.
 Hence, it is best to avoid sleeping directly on the tattoo at those times to avert any potential complications and discomfort.
 Also, sleeping in this way can cause excess pressure on the affected area and hinder healing progress.

 However, if your tattoo is completely healed, then you can consider sleeping on your new tattoo.
 Although, it is best to consult with your tattoo artist or dermatologist to find out the safest time to sleep on a tattoo, as each individual’s recovery process is different.